Brunch & Batter

 Why is ruby chocolate pink?

 Ruby chocolate got its name after chocolate experts discovered that certain unfermented cacao beans from Brazil, Ecuador, and the Ivory Coast have a naturally occurring pink hue.
+These unfermented cocoa beans are treated with citric acid to maintain their bright color.

 Love pink food?